Integrations

 VariableDescription

-footer_linksA list of footer links, as configured in the layout editor, will be injected into this variable.
-This is an optional variable and is not required in custom layouts.
+footer_linksThe footer links configured in the layout editor are injected here.
+Optional and not required in custom layouts.

 The Knock default layout